Henry Jupp

-Henry Jupp (christened 6 August 1802) was an English first-class cricketer who played two first-class matches during the 1820s.
-In 1824, he played for Godalming Cricket Club against MCC at Lord's, scoring 2 runs in his sole innings.
-In 1827, Jupp played for All-England against Sussex at Darnall New Ground in the first of the roundarm trial matches, scoring 0 not out and 20.
+Henry Jupp (christened 6 August 1802) was an English cricketer who played two important matches during the 1820s.
+In 1824, he played for Godalming Cricket Club against Marylebone Cricket Club (MCC) at Lord's, scoring 2 runs in his sole innings.
+In 1827, Jupp played for England against Sussex at Darnall New Ground in the first of the roundarm trial matches, scoring 0 not out and 20.